Sooraj1411/2024-Film-Analysis/README.md

 ### _Box Office Insights:_
 Shawn Levy leads with a box office collection of $637M (from Deadpool 3), while Ridley Scott collected $431M across 4 films.

-+ Watched most films (17) released in 2024 year followed by 2023 (15) year and then 2017 (with 8 films).
-+ Highest Runtime film which I watched - Animal(204 min), Oppenheimer(180 min)
-+ 22 films that I watched were released in Oct month (most)
-+ Deadpool 3 & Barbie contributed to most Revenue (28 % each of top 5) generating films.
-+  Watched most films of Riddley Scott (4) whose overall IMDB rating is 7.8 while Christopher Nolan's film has highest IMDB rating of 8.6.
-+  Watched R (49% of top 5) rated films mostly.
-+  Top 5 rating (R, PG-13, Not Rated, N/A, PG) contributed to almost 92% of the total films watched.
-+  Shawn Levy stands on top with 637 million box office collection with only 1 film (Deadpool 3) while Ridley Scott is at 4th with 431 million (despite she has 4 films in the data).